 Important to you is the following:

 Therefore, according to the State Secretary, there is no need for financial compensation for those years.
 However, the last word has not yet been said regarding the mass objection procedure for the years 2013 and 2014 (this procedure will continue for the years up to and including 2016).
 This is because the case is still pending before the European Court of Human Rights (ECHR).
-If the ECHR rules that a violation of the right to property took place in the years 2013 and 2014 at its basis and grants financial compensation for those years to the petitioners, it is likely that those who are covered by the mass objection procedure from 2013 and 2014 will also receive compensation.
+If the ECHR rules that a violation of the right to property took place in the years 2013 and 2014 at its core and grants financial compensation for those years to the petitioners, it is likely that those who are covered by the mass objection procedure from 2013 and 2014 will also receive compensation.
 The State Secretary has previously indicated that no legal redress will be offered for these years unless the ECHR rules otherwise.
 The Cabinet will then follow the judgement of the ECHR in this respect.

 As of 2017, the Box 3 taxation system made use of an imputed notional return based on an assumption of the composition of your assets.
 This means that two return classes served as the starting point: bank deposits and investments.
 The higher the combined value of your assets, the more it was assumed that you would have invested part of it.
 Of course, this need not be the case on an individual level.

 Specifically, the system violates the right to property and the prohibition on discrimination of the European Convention on Human Rights, in cases where the actual return achieved is lower than the calculated fictitious return.
-If this is the case for you, then the Dutch Supreme Court is of the opinion that, because the system of taxation on deemed returns is so far out of line with reality, the government must offer you legal redress.
+If this is the case for you, then the Dutch Supreme Court is of the opinion that, because the system of taxation on deemed returns is so misaligned with reality, the government must offer you legal redress.
 This legal redress must take place on the basis of the actual return.
 In fact, this means that if your assets in the years 2017 to 2022 consisted mainly of bank deposits, there is a good chance that you will be eligible for legal redress.
 You can read more about the legal redress and which conditions apply below.

 The calculation under the flat-rate savings variant is in line with the actual distribution of three categories of assets: